 Requirements for the Minor in Chemistry

-Chemistry 141 and 142 (or 147), 241, and at least 10 additional credit hours in any chemistry courses except Chemistry 112, 115, 143, 144, 197, 481, 482, 491/492 (or other independent study), 493, and 494, with at least one course at the 300- or 400-level.
+Chemistry 141 and 142 (or 147 or 121 and 122), 241, and at least 10 additional credit hours in any chemistry courses except Chemistry 112, 115, 143, 144, 197, 481, 482, 491/492 (or other independent study), 493, and 494, with at least one course at the 300- or 400-level.
 Courses selected to fulfill the minor must include at least four courses in addition to courses taken to satisfy requirements for any major or other minor (e.g., biochemistry courses and Chemistry 217 cannot be double counted toward another major and the chemistry minor).
 Students are strongly advised to consult with a member of the chemistry faculty to select a logical grouping of courses for the minor.